collinloo/M2_FinalProject/README.md

 In addition, we will build two models, one with data transformation and one without.
 The purpose of this step is to see if data transformation will result in a better regression model.

-Lastly, perform model validation by splitting dataset into train and test sets.
+Lastly, perform model validation by splitting dataset into train and test sets, and compare their R-squared scores.

 ## The OSEM Part
 In the first 4 processes of the OSEMN framework, the following procedures are performed: